Andrew-2609/Andrew-2609/README.md

-### :medal_sports: Hello, my name is Andrew Monteiro, and welcome to my profile :medal_sports:.
+## Hello there, my name is Andrew, and welcome to my profile :wave:

-## What am I up to lately?
+### What am I up to lately?
 Well...
-- :seedling: I'm currently working with Java / Spring Boot development and automated mobile tests with Cucumber and Appium
+- I'm currently working with:

+    :seedling: Java / Spring Boot development

+    🧪 Automated Mobile tests with Cucumber and Appium

-- 🇩🇪 - 🇨🇳 I'm currently learning German and Mandarin Chinese
+- :world_map: I'm currently learning *German* and *Mandarin Chinese*
 - :snake: And also improving my skills with Python
-- My 2021 **Goals**: Several; more acting and less talking :writing_hand: (*but live and work in the US someday would be awesome*)
+- :fireworks: My 2021 Goals: Several; more acting and less talking
-- :zap: Remote Jobs Rocks! :zap:
+- :zap: Remote Jobs and Open Source Rocks! :zap: